Disorder-tunable entanglement at infinite temperature: Materials and Methods

-We acknowledge Prof. Haohua Wang for supporting facilities that cover full experiments of this work from device fabrication to measurement.
-The device was fabricated at the Micro-Nano Fabrication Center of Zhejiang University.
 We acknowledge the support of the National Natural Science Foundation of China (Grant Nos.
 U20A2076, 12274367) and the National Key R\&D Program of China (Grant No. 2022YFA1404203).
 J.-Y.D. and Z.P.~acknowledge support by EPSRC grant EP/R513258/1 and by the Leverhulme Trust Research Leadership Award RL-2019-015.
+Statement of compliance with EPSRC policy framework on research data: This publication is theoretical work that does not require supporting research data.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.\\

 {\bf Author Contributions Statement}\\

 L.Y., Z.P., and J.-Y.D formulated the theoretical proposal and performed the numerical simulations; H.D. and Y.G. performed the experiments and data analysis supervised by Z.W.; H.L. fabricated the device; Z.P., L.Y., H.D. and J.-Y.D. co-wrote the manuscript with inputs from other authors.
 All authors contributed to the experimental setup, discussions of the results and development of the manuscript.\\